htmfilho/htmfilho.github.io/_posts/2020/2020-04-28-dealing-with-money.md

  - A value is attached to a currency to give context.
 Without a context, it is risky to compare two values.
 For example: 1 CAD != 1 EUR but 20 CAD == 20 CAD.

  - A value may have 3 decimal places to minimize rounding differences and to support a larger variety of currencies would wide.
+But, as remarked by [@koblas], if the currency works with 2 decimal places, do not consider the third place in any calculation, setting it with 0 all the time.

  - The way we represent money is not necessarily the way we show it.
 We may store 3 decimal places but we may keep the third one hidden.
 Optionally we can show the symbol of the currency.